 THE HEALTH AND SAFETY of our campers, staff, and volunteers has always been a top priority.

 It is our hope that this page provides you with helpful details on all of our protocols and procedures.
 Camp was terribly missed in 2020.
 We knew that more than ever, our campers needed to feel accepted and loved.
 More than ever, our campers needed to feel valued and be among friends.
 We've always known how impactful Camp Encourage is.

 Its absence in 2020 made it undoubtedly and resoundingly clear.

-Our staff has spent countless hours familiarizing ourselves with the COVID-19 Field Guide published by the American Camp Association (ACA) and collaborating with our Lead Nurse and local health professionals to guide us in developing a plan to safely return to camp.
+In 2020 and 2021, our staff spent countless hours familiarizing themselves with the COVID-19 Field Guide published by the American Camp Association (ACA) and collaborating with our Lead Nurse and local health professionals to guide us in developing a plan to safely return to camp.